openstack-archive/kloudbuster/doc/source/architecture.rst

 ++++++++++++++++++

-The storage scale test is a relatively simpler version of the data plane scale test as it only involves 1 tenant 1 network and 1 router.
-Each test VM runs an instance of the FIO test client (`FIO <https://github.com/axboe/fio>`_ is a popular open source storage test client).
+The storage scale test is a relatively simpler version of the data plane scale test as it only involves 1 tenant, 1 network and 1 router.
+Each test VM runs one instance of the FIO test client (`FIO <https://github.com/axboe/fio>`_ which is a widely adopted open source storage test client).

 .. image:: images/kb-storage.png

+VM staging, storage plumbing (using Cinder or Nova for ephemeral disks) is done by the KloudBuster app using OpenStack APIs.
+Because the Cinder API abstracts the storage back-end, it is agnostic of the technology used (Ceph, EMC...).
+After the test, all resources (volumes, VMs, network, router) are cleaned up in the proper order.

 Progression Runs